 Nike Yoga Luxe Women’s Infinalon Ribbed 7/8 Tights

-Move through your workout with good form and full range of motion thanks to the four-way stretch in these comfy, extremely soft leggings.
+Move through your workout with good form and full range of motion thanks to the four-way stretch of these comfy Under Armour Meridian leggings.
 “These are my favorite leggings from the brand, because they fit like a glove, without feeling like they’re actually even on your body,” says Meghan Hayden, trainer at Performix House in New York City.
 “They’re great legging for cross training, but I’ve also run, lifted, and stretched in them.”
 Bonus: They have side pockets to stash all your personals.

-You may not initially think of this brand when considering a pair of workout leggings, but you should.
-These leggings will hold everything in without making you feel like you’re being stuffed in or uncomfortable.
+The next best thing to working out in the best workout shorts for women is a cropped legging.
+These cropped workout leggings from Spanx will hold everything in without making you feel like you’re being stuffed in or uncomfortable.
 “I love their hugged-in waistband,” says Seib.
 These high-waisted leggings make your butt look great, too.
 They offer a full length, cropped, and knee length version in both black and navy colorways.

 Reebok Workout Ready Mesh Tight

-If you’re looking for variety and a way to express yourself while also getting a good quality pair of leggings, Onzie has you covered.
+If you’re looking for variety and a way to express yourself while also getting a good quality pair of leggings, Onzie’s patterned high rise leggings has you covered.
 “The price range of Onzie leggings is very reasonable, and they use quality materials,” says Or Artzi, trainer at Equinox in New York City.
 “They have lots of styles to choose from and they also fit my body really well.
 I have a curvey figure and sometimes patterns don’t look good on me, but their patterned leggings are some of my favorites.”

-You’ll love slipping on these four-way stretch capris, where you get a mix of soft and breathable fabric along with two zippered side pockets.
+These four-way stretch capris provide a mix of soft and breathable fabric along with two zippered side pockets.
 “I have hips, so when it comes to leggings, I look for a thick waistband that doesn’t hug too tight, which is a huge factor in terms of comfortability when doing high impact workouts” says Fagin.
 “These leggings not only have a great waistband, but I also love the length and the zippered pockets, so I can stash my phone when I go for a run.”

 - Megan Leyen, Lagree certified trainer and a trainer at HardFIT in Orange County, California